eight04/rollup-plugin-cjs-es/README.md

   - **Breaking: cache format is chanaged.
 You may have to delete the old one.**
   - **Breaking: bump node version to use async/await.**
   - Add: analyze missing exports and fallback to default object.
+  - Fix: don't warn unmatched export type if nothing is imported.

 * 0.8.0 (Jun 5, 2019)